Cat6 Cable FAQ

 What is Cat6 RJ45 wiring?

 RJ45 is the standard connection for structured cabling.
-This is for categories from Cat5e through to Cat6a.
+The RJ45 connector is for categories from Cat5e through to Cat6a.
 Cat7 and above still take the basis of the RJ45 connector and add additional termination points.
 However, they all still plugin together.

-The connector consists of 8 core colours separated into 4 pairs which are twisted together.
-The colours groups are Blue, Green, Orange and Brown.
+The connector consists of eight core colours separated into four pairs, which are twisted together.
+The colour groups are Blue, Green, Orange and Brown.
 These match throughout the cable, module and patch panel.
-Therefore, regardless of the category of cable, transmission still occurs
+Therefore, regardless of the category of cable, transmission still occurs.

 What is Cat6e?

 Cat6e is not officially a recognised standard of data cabling.
-It is not ratified by any of the standard boards regulating the structured cabling industry.
+It is not ratified by the standard boards regulating the structured cabling industry.
 However, some manufacturers construct and sell a Cat6e version of their cable.
 It is classified as Cat6 enhanced.
-In essence, it enhances the original capability of Cat6 from 250Mhz to a greater capability.
-It is constructed with great shielding and twists.
+In essence, it enhances the original capability of Cat6 from 250Mhz to an increased capability.
+It is constructed with greater shielding and twists.
 Generally, the claims are an increase to 500 or 550Mhz.
-This is more comparable to the ratified version of Cat6a
+This bespoke cable is more comparable to the ratified version of Cat6a.

 How much is Cat6 Cabling?
 Cat6 price per point?